-Talking with parents about sexuality and online safety, it seems as if everyone just wants to know what button to push or what software to buy to ensure their child never sees porn, never talks to strangers online, and never posts provocative pictures.
-So let me say this from the get-go: There is nothing you or any other parent can do to guarantee your child will never do anything potentially dangerous online.
+When talking with parents about online safety, it seems as if everyone wants to know what button to push or what software to buy to ensure their child never sees porn, never talks to strangers online, and never posts provocative pictures.
+So let me say this from the get-go: there is nothing you or any other parent can do to guarantee your child will never do anything potentially dangerous online.
 There are, however, steps parents can take to drastically reduce the probability that a child will develop problematic internet behaviors.

 In general, your goal should be to first focus on becoming a reduced-tech family.
 Putting more emphasis on the real world and less emphasis on the digital realm can help kids and teens put their value and energy into their real lives.
 It will lead to healthy use of the web—as a tool to connect with others and to learn about the world on an as-needed basis—instead of constantly trolling the cyber-sphere searching for the next thrill.

 Here are ten steps to help you and your family establish rules and practices for online safety.